 These courses include all required courses for the Master’s in Pharmacology as well as those commonly taken as electives.

 Dual listed with BCH 403.
-One-semester general biochemistry course for science majors from outside of the School of Medicine and Biomedical Sciences who need to receive graduate credit.
+One-semester general biochemistry course for science majors and pharmacy students.
 Covers protein and membrane structure and function, metabolism and nucleic acid structure, and molecular biology.
+(LEC)

 Prerequisites: BMS 503 or BCH 403/BCH 503

 The primary objective of this course is for students to become familiar with the principal, broad questions in protein structural biology and the experimental strategies used to answer them.
 These strategies include kinetics, specific mutagenesis, and model design and analysis.
 Specific topics include steady-state and transient kinetics, protein origins of enzyme catalysis, folding pathways and protein design, and protein allostery in the gating function of ion channels.

 approaches used in the study of eukaryotic gene expression.
 Focuses

 on the molecular mechanisms involved in RNA polymerase II (RNAPII)

 transcription.
 Specific topics include the structure and function

 of RNAPII and required auxiliary factors, the molecular mechanisms

 of transcriptional activation and repression, the coupling of